What is Center Across Selection in Excel?

 Choose the “Center Across Selection” option, and upon doing so, the formatting should apply, wherein the first cell in the range—the “Projected” text—is centered across the five columns.

-Merging cells in a financial model should be avoided as a general best practice.
+On the other hand, merging cells in Excel should be avoided as a general financial modeling best practice.

 A well-built financial model should be easy to navigate and edit.
 However, merging cells causes a spreadsheet to lose the structural integrity of its columns and rows.